 Dr. Bhandari as a Supreme Court judge trained a large number of students from American and Canadian Universities particularly from Harvard Law School, Yale Law School, University of Wisconsin Law School and Osgoode Hall Law School, Canada.

 In 2007 he became a member of the Governing Council of the National Law School of India University, Bangalore.

 He has been a member of the Governing Council of the National Law University, Jodhpur, since 2006.

 Dr. Bhandari has been an executive member of the International Law Association, India Chapter, since 1994.
 He was also the Chairperson of the Delhi Centre of the International Law Association for several years.
 He was instrumental in setting up the International Law Association Rajasthan Chapter at Jodhpur, Rajasthan.
 He is an acknowledged expert in private and public international law.
 He also participated in and addressed a large number of seminars, symposiums and conferences on international law.

 Dr. Bhandari was unanimously elected as the President of the India International Law Foundation in 2007.
 He continues in that position.

-Dr. Bhandari has visited the United States of America, the United Kingdom of Great Britain and Northern Ireland, Canada, the former Union of Soviet Socialist Republics, New Zealand, Norway, Switzerland, Holland, former Czechoslovakia, Austria, Thailand, Italy, Germany, France, the Benelux countries (the Netherlands, Belgium and Luxembourg), Spain, Singapore, Australia, Indonesia, Malaysia, Finland, Denmark, Sweden, Sri Lanka, Nepal, Bhutan, Pakistan, Israel, Ireland, Scotland, Dubai, Abu Dhabi and Muscat.
+Dr. Bhandari has visited the United States of America, the United Kingdom of Great Britain and Northern Ireland, Canada, the former Union of Soviet Socialist Republics, New Zealand, Norway, Switzerland, Holland, former Czechoslovakia, Austria, Thailand, Italy, Germany, France, the Benelux countries, Spain, Singapore, Australia, Indonesia, Malaysia, Finland, Denmark, Sweden, Sri Lanka, Nepal, Bhutan, Pakistan, Israel, Ireland, Dubai, Abu Dhabi and Muscat.